bugbakery/transcribee/doc/development_setup.md

 2. Run the dev script (this might take a long time as it downloads / compiles all the dependencies): execute `./packaging/dev.sh` in the root folder of the `transcribee` repo.
 3. Profit!
 You can now point your browser to [http://localhost:5173/](http://localhost:5173/) and interact with the running transcribee instance.
-An admin user with the username "admin" and the password "admin" is created for you.
+An admin user with the username "test" and the password "test" is created for you.

 ## Minimal setup (Docker)